-The representative provided for in the first subparagraph may be the same person or organisation as provided for in Article 22 of Regulation (EU) XXX/XXX [Asylum Procedure Regulation].
+The representative provided for in the first subparagraph may be the same person or organisation as provided for in Article 24 of Regulation (EU) XXX/XXX [Asylum Procedure Regulation].

-3. [...]
-In the process of establishing the Member State responsible under this Regulation, the Member States shall involve the representative of an unaccompanied minor.
-The representative shall assist the unaccompanied minor to provide information relevant to the assessment of his or her best interests in accordance with paragraph 4, including the exercise of the right to be heard, and shall support his or her engagement with other actors, such as family tracing organisations, where appropriate for that purpose.
+3. In the process of establishing the Member State responsible under this Regulation, the Member States shall involve the representative of an unaccompanied minor throughout the entire procedure.
+The representative shall assist the unaccompanied minor to provide information relevant to the assessment of his or her best interests in accordance with paragraph 4, including the exercise of the right to be heard, and shall support his or her engagement with other actors, such as family tracing organisations, where appropriate for that purpose, with due regard to confidentiality obligations to the minor.

-- 4. In assessing the best interests of the child, Member States shall closely cooperate with each other and shall, in particular, take due account of the following factors: - (a) family reunification possibilities; - (b) the minor's well-being and social development, taking into particular consideration the minor's background; - (c) safety and security considerations, in particular where there is a risk of the minor being a victim of any form of violence and exploitation, including trafficking in human beings; - (d) the views of the minor, in accordance with his or her age and maturity; - (e) where the applicant is an unaccompanied minor, the information provided by the representative in the Member State where the unaccompanied minor is present. - 5.
-Before transferring an unaccompanied minor [...], the transferring Member State shall notify [...] the Member State responsible or the Member State of relocation, which shall confirm that all appropriate [...] measures referred to in Articles 14 and 23 of Directive XXX/XXX/EU [Reception Conditions Directive] and Article 22 of Regulation (EU) XXX/XXX [Asylum Procedure Regulation] will be taken without delay.
-Any decision to transfer an unaccompanied minor shall be preceded by an assessment of his/her best interests.
+- 4. In assessing the best interests of the child, Member States shall closely cooperate with each other and shall, in particular, take due account of the following factors: - (a) family reunification possibilities; - (b) the minor's well-being and social development in the short, medium and long term, including situations of additional vulnerabilities such as trauma, specific health needs and disability, taking into particular consideration the minor's ethnic, religious, cultural and linguistic background, and having regard to the need for stability and continuity in the social and educational care; - (c) safety and security considerations, in particular where there is a risk of the minor being a victim of any form of violence and exploitation, including trafficking in human beings; - (d) the views of the minor, in accordance with his or her age and maturity; - (e) where the applicant is an unaccompanied minor, the information provided by the representative in the Member State where the unaccompanied minor is present. - (ea) any other reasons relevant to the assessment of the best interest of the child. - before transferring an unaccompanied minor, the transferring Member State shall notify the Member State responsible or the Member State of relocation, which shall confirm that all appropriate measures referred to in Articles 16 and 27 of Directive XXX/XXX/EU [Reception Conditions and Article 24 of Regulation (EU) XXX/XXX [Asylum Procedure Regulation will be taken without delay, including appointment of a representative in the Member State of transfer.
+Any decision to transfer an unaccompanied minor shall be preceded by an individual assessment of his/her best interests.
 The assessment shall be based on the relevant factors listed in paragraph 4 and the conclusions of the assessment on these factors shall be clearly stated in the transfer decision.
-The assessment shall be done without delay [...] by appropriately trained staff [...] to ensure that the best interests of the minor are taken into consideration.
+The assessment shall be done without delay by appropriately trained staff with the necessary qualifications and expertise to ensure that the best interests of the minor are taken into consideration.

-- 6. For the purpose of applying Article 15, the Member State where the unaccompanied minor's application for international protection was first registered shall, as soon as possible, take appropriate action to identify the family members or relatives of the unaccompanied minor on the territory of Member States, whilst protecting the best interests of the child. - To that end, that Member State may call for the assistance of international or other relevant organisations, and may facilitate the minor's access to the tracing services of such organisations.
+6. For the purpose of applying Article 15, the Member State where the unaccompanied minor's application for international protection was first registered shall immediately take appropriate action to identify the family members or relatives of the unaccompanied minor on the territory of Member States, whilst protecting the best interests of the child.

+To that end, that Member State may call for the assistance of international or other relevant organisations, and may facilitate the minor's access to the tracing services of such organisations.

-The staff of the competent authorities referred to in Article 41 who deal with requests concerning unaccompanied minors shall receive [...] appropriate training concerning the specific needs of minors relevant for the application of this Regulation.
+The staff of the competent authorities referred to in Article 41 who deal with requests concerning unaccompanied minors shall receive appropriate training concerning the specific needs of minors relevant for the application of this Regulation.